s-shanky-k/Automatically-inferring-road-attributes-from-GPS-Trajectories/README.md

 The input is a text file which is in the following format: `id,latitude,longitude,timestamp`
 Timestamp in the format: `yyyy-mm-dd hh:mm:ss+03 angle`

-The data used to built the code was from the Chicago taxi data set.
+The data used to test the code was from the Chicago taxi data set.
 A [sample text file](sample.txt) is part of the repositary

 ## Running the code